Hornbill-Docs/esp-config/esp-config/organizational-data/user-accounts/user-creation-options.md

 * Manually adding accounts does not include any configuration options for automatic updates to the account.
 * Done using the platform configuration.
 No additional configuration is required.

 ## Create multiple user accounts using CSV upload
-When a large number of user accounts need to be created, a CSV file can be a quick and simple way to achieve this.
+When a large number of user accounts need to be created, a [CSV upload](/esp-config/organizational-data/user-accounts/csv-user-import) can be a quick and simple way to achieve this.
 A CSV template is provided which includes some of the standard fields that are required to create a new user account.

 * A user account is created when the upload is initiated via Hornbill Administration.
 * The account is created using the contents of the CSV template selected.
 * The CSV upload is designed only for the creation of new accounts.
 It is not capable of updating existing user accounts.
 * This particular CSV import cannot be scheduled.

 ## Hornbill user import utilities
 Application User and Basic User accounts can be created based on the content of another data source such as your Directory Service or an MSSQL database using one of Hornbill's Open integration Utilities.
 A user import utility is the preferred choice for an implementation involving Service Manager.
 All Hornbill user import utilities can be scheduled to create and update user accounts.